 Types of Conversational UI

-There are many different types of conversational interfaces that are used for various purposes.
+Many different types of conversational interfaces are used for various purposes.

 Q&A Web Chat Interface